caseyanderson/physcpu1/syllabus.md

 | B- | 2.75 points | D | 1.00 points | M | 0.00 points (Missing) |

-### Attendance Policy

-Attending class is critical to learning this material.
-We have a lot to cover and will have to move pretty quickly to get through it all.

-Absences will be excused if and only if I am notified via email prior to the beginning of class.
-Failure to do so will result in an unexcused absence.
-3 unexcused absences will result in an automatic F in this class.
-If your absence is excused, we will work out a way for you to make up as much of the in-class activities as possible.

 ### Weekly Quiz Policy

-Beginning Week 2 every class will start with a short quiz, available from the start of class (9:00AM) for ten minutes (until 9:10AM) only.
+Beginning Week 2 every class will start with a short quiz, available from the start of class (9:00AM) for ten minutes (until 9:10AM).
 Those arriving to class after 9:10AM will receive a zero on the quiz.

 ### Class Schedule (subject to change)